Ucluelet: History

 On February 26, 1952, Ucluelet became incorporated.
 Its status was changed to a District in 1997 to reflect, in part, the increasing population and increasing importance within the region.

 Climate

 Ucluelet has an oceanic climate (Köppen Cfb) of the type found in Ireland, with mild, rainy winters and cool summers owing to its coastal location.
 As such, temperatures that are outside the range of -10 to 30 C are rare.
 Precipitation is high, averaging around 3350 mm per year, with most of it concentrated in the winter months.
 Even so, precipitation is significant in all months with no month averaging below 70 mm of precipitation.
 Although it has an average snowfall of 32.4 cm, the median is 0, meaning over 50% of years do not experience a single snowfall; this makes this climate unique in Canada.

+The highest temperature ever recorded in Ucluelet was 36.0 C on 28 June 2021.
+The lowest temperature ever recorded was -13.9 C on 29 January 1917.